sailoog/openplotter-documentation/en/nmea-0183-generator.md

 ![](NMEA0183SignalKgen_3.jpg)

 Here you activate and select some NMEA0183 sentences.
-The performace is better than the NMEA 0183 generator from OpenPlotter but you have no chance to use other values, corrections or calculations.
+The performace is better than the NMEA 0183 generator from OpenPlotter but you have no chance to use other values, units, corrections or calculations.